Q. I have lost my tickets. Can you replace them?

 Q. Will tickets be available on the gate?

 A. Probably, but check website and Facebook for announcements in the event of a sell-out.
-However it is possible that CAMPING tickets will be sold out, and highly likely that Campervan/Caravan tickets will be sold out.
+However, it is very probable that CAMPING tickets will be sold out, and almost certain that Campervan/Caravan tickets will be sold out.
 If you intend to come but have not yet bought tickets we strongly advise you, particularly if camping, to buy your tickets well in advance.
 It will also save you money of course!